Placide123/capstone-backend/README.md

 ## How to run my app

--clone the [repository].
+- clone the [repository].
--install modules by using npm
+- install modules by using npm
 ```
 npm install